 Stainless Steel Screens

-They're an excellent choice for high-traffic areas.
+They're an excellent choice for high-traffic areas thanks to their strength.
 Stainless steel screens are corrosion and fire resistant, provide good ventilation and great outward views.

 Copper Screens

 These an excellent choice for coastal regions and inland.
-They’re durable, strong and used for insect screens.
-Copper screens provide beautiful architectural accents, and you’ll likely see them installed on historic landmark homes.
+They’re durable, strong and naturally resistant to rust and corrosion.
+Copper screens provide beautiful architectural accents, with a warm, reddish-gold tone that develops a patina over time, giving it a classic, antique look.

 Screen Properties and Purposes

-Elements of a good screen include durability, adequate ventilation, outward visibility and protection from insects.
-And don’t forget about curb appeal.
-Some screens can give the windows a dull appearance, while other screens are nearly undetectable from the outside.
+Elements that make a good screen include durability, adequate ventilation, outward visibility and protection from insects.
+They will also contribute to your home’s curb appeal.
+Some screens can give the windows a muted appearance, while other screens are nearly undetectable from the outside.

 For porches, patios or pool areas, specialized larger-width screens are available.
 These are designed to be strong enough to enclose large openings where extra strength is needed across the wider span.